misiektoja/steam_monitor/README.md

 You can combine all the parameters mentioned earlier.

-## Colouring log output with GRC
+## Coloring log output with GRC

-If you use [GRC](https://github.com/garabik/grc) and want to have the output properly coloured you can use the configuration file available [here](grc/conf.monitor_logs)
+If you use [GRC](https://github.com/garabik/grc) and want to have the tool's log output properly colored you can use the configuration file available [here](grc/conf.monitor_logs)

 Change your grc configuration (typically *.grc/grc.conf*) and add this part: